pytorch/serve/kubernetes/README.md

 We use a EFS backed Persistant Volume store for storing the MAR files and the Torchserve config that would be shared by all the TorchServe Pods.

-To prepare a EFS volume as a model store we have to
+To prepare a EFS volume as a shared model / config store we have to

 1. Create a EFS file system.
 2. Create a Security Group, Ingress rule to enable EFS communicate across NAT of the EKS cluster
-3. Copy the Torchserve MAR files / Confdif
+3. Copy the Torchserve MAR files / Config files to a predefined directory structure.

-setup_efs.sh
+Bulk of the heavy lifting for these steps is performed by ``setup_efs.sh`` script.

-This script
+This script would

-* Does A
+* Creete a EFS File system
-* Does B
+* Create a Security Group, Ingress rule to enable EFS communicate across NAT of the EKS cluster

-To run the script :
+* Boootup an EC2 host and attach the EFS Filesystem

-* Ensure you have AWS CLI installed and configured.
+Finally we would copy the MAR files / Config files to the EFS mounted by the EFS.

-* Update the following variables in `setup_efs.sh`
+To run the script, Update the following variables in `setup_efs.sh`

     ```
-    CLUSTER_NAME=TorchserveCluster // EKS TS Cluser Name
+    CLUSTER_NAME=TorchserveCluster # EKS TS Cluser Name
-    MOUNT_TARGET_GROUP_NAME="eks-efs-group-999" //
+    MOUNT_TARGET_GROUP_NAME="eks-efs-group"
-    SECURITY_GROUP_NAME="ec2-instance-group-999" // Securit
+    SECURITY_GROUP_NAME="ec2-instance-group"
-    EC2_KEY_NAME="machine-learning"
+    EC2_KEY_NAME="machine-learning" # This can be an existing keypair that you already have in the region.
     ```

 Then run `./setup_efs.sh`